MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/connecting-to-custom-event-handlers.md

     ByVal Item As Object, ByRef Cancel As Boolean)
 ```

-When defining the callback method, ignore the Delegate keyword which otherwise would define another delegate.
-A sample callback method, MyItemSendEventHandler, is shown below:
+When defining the callback method, ignore the **Delegate** keyword which otherwise would define another delegate.
+A sample callback method, **MyItemSendEventHandler**, is shown below:

 ```csharp
 public void MyItemSendEventHandler(object Item, ref bool Cancel)